 Ivan Poddubny – Russian Bogatyr

-In 1920 Poddubny was arrested by the Odessa Cheka (The All-Russian Extraordinary Commission for Combating Counter-Revolution, Speculation, and Sabotage) and was sentenced to execution, however, was soon released.
+In 1920 Poddubny was arrested by the Odessa Cheka (The All-Russian Extraordinary Commission for Combating Counter-Revolution, Speculation, and Sabotage) and was sentenced to execution, however, soon he was released.

-In 1923 — 1924 Poddubny worked in the Russian State Circus, and then spent 3 years touring around Germany and the USA.
+From 1923 to 1924 Poddubny worked in the Russian State Circus, and then he spent 3 years touring around Germany and the USA.

 In November, 1939 he was awarded the Order of the Red Banner of Labour and the title of the Honored Artist of RSFSR.

-During the Nazi German occupation, he refused to train German wrestlers: “I am a Russian fighter.
-And so will I remain”.
+During the Nazi German occupation, Ivan refused to train German wrestlers: “I am a Russian fighter.
+And I will remain Russian”.

-In 1945 Ivan was awarded the title Honored Master of Sports.
+In 1945 Ivan was awarded the title of Honored Master of Sports.

 Poddubny visited over 150 cities in 14 countries.
-Though he lost rare fights, but he never lost any competition or tournament.
+Though he lost rare fights he never lost any competition or tournament.

-Ivan died in Yeysk on August 8, 1949.
-He was buried in the city park, which was later named after him.
+Ivan died of a heart attack on August 8, 1949 in Yeisk.
+The great athlete died in terrible poverty.
+He even had to sell all his awards not to starve.
+Poddubny was buried in the city park, which was later named after him.